Eulogy Peter Michael Jordan 27 March, 1934 – 22 May, 2019

 Upon graduating at the age of 17 and fulfilling his childhood wish, Dad returned to Canada with just a few dollars in his pocket and the name and address of one of his father’s associates in Toronto.
 He settled into life in Canada meeting other Christians and getting involved with summer camps as a camp counsellor.

 43 years after his first visit, in 1988 Dad returned to Vancouver, only this time with a wife and kids and as a missionary himself.
 He was tasked to pioneer a new ministry YWAM Associates International, a more pastoral venture with the aim to re-connect with YWAM’s alumni.
-He developed another passion, writing, and authored two books, “Re-Entry” and “The Last Thing I Would Ever Do” as well as his much loved monthly “In Touch” and “E-Touch” newsletter ultimately reaching over 30,000 YWAM Associates in 160 countries.
+He developed another passion, writing, and authored two books, “Re-Entry” and “The Last Thing I’d Ever Do” as well as his much loved monthly “” and “” newsletter ultimately reaching over 30,000 YWAM Associates in 160 countries.
 Peter and Donna also facilitated hundreds of associate gatherings in many nations.

 While still in Vancouver, Peter and Donna met Pastor Bob Birch, David Demian and Gideon Chiu and together Peter and Donna became part of the Founding Fathers and Mothers of Watchmen for the Nations.